DyaryRaoof/budget/README.md

 ## Built With

 - Ruby on Rails
-- PostgreSQL
+- PostgreSQL as a databaase
-- Rspec
+- Rspec for testing
-- bullet gem
+- bullet gem to prevent N+1 problems and eager loading
-- cancancan gem
+- cancancan gem for authorization rules
-- Devise gem
+- Devise gem for authenticationb

 ## Live Demo
 https://budget-dyary.herokuapp.com/